catseye/Dungeons-of-Ekileugor/README.markdown

 *   levels populated with monsters, treasure, and stairwells
 *   combat and hit points
 *   queued status messages
-*   (whatever else I can squeeze in: possibly progressively more difficult dungeon levels)
+*   whatever else I can squeeze in: see TODO, below.

 Dungeons of Ekileugor is written in BASIC.
 It makes use of colour and the Commodore graphics characters, but not of sound effects or a custom character